Understanding Physical Dynamics with Counterfactual World Modeling: Related Works

-\paragraph{Structured dynamics prediction} Researchers in the past decade have made progress in physical dynamics prediction using structured object representations such as segmentations and particle graphs as inputs \cite{battaglia2016interaction,mottaghi2016newtonian, li2018learning,bates2019modeling,tacchetti2018relational,sanchez2018graph,mrowca2018flexible,ajay2019combining,smith2019modeling,ye2019compositional,qi2020learning}.
-The scalability of these approaches on real-world unlabelled data remains limited. \paragraph{Video prediction} One class of approaches \cite{agrawal2016learning,finn2017deep,babaeizadeh2021fitvid,hafner2019learning,fragkiadaki2015learning,hafner2019dream,piloto2022intuitive,wu2022slotformer} learns general physics understanding through future frame pixel prediction on large unstructured videos of real-world scenes \cite{tung2023physion++}.
-Recent video diffusion models \cite{voleti2022mcvd,lu2023vdt, hoppe2022diffusion, chen2023seine} and transformer-based prediction models \cite{gupta2022maskvit, yu2023magvit} have made progress towards more realistic pixel prediction of future video frames. \paragraph{Self-supervised visual representation learning}from large-scale unlabeled image or video data has drawn increasing attention in recent years.
+Beyond task-specific methods for physical dynamics prediction, a promising alternative is self-supervised learning of task-agnostic visual representations from large-scale unlabeled image or video data.
 These methods learn to generate visual features that transfer well to downstream vision tasks.
 One school of works leverages different pretext tasks for pre-training \cite{doersch2015unsupervised,noroozi2016unsupervised,wang2015unsupervised,zhang2016colorful,pathak2017learning,gidaris2018unsupervised}.
-The recent family of contrastive learning methods models image similarity and dissimilarity between augmented views of an image \cite{wu2018unsupervised,oord2018representation,he2020momentum,chen2020simple} and different clips of a video \cite{qian2021spatiotemporal,zhuang2020unsupervised,dave2022tclr}. \paragraph{Mask visual modeling}approaches learn effective visual representations via masking and reconstruction of visual tokens. iGPT \cite{chen2020generative} and ViT \cite{dosovitskiy2020image} pioneer this direction by training transformers on pixel or patch tokens and exploring masked prediction with patches.
+Another class of works models image similarity and dissimilarity between augmented views of an image \cite{wu2018unsupervised,oord2018representation,he2020momentum,chen2020simple,oquab2023dinov2, caron2021emerging} and different clips of a video \cite{qian2021spatiotemporal,zhuang2020unsupervised,dave2022tclr} via constrastive learning.
+The most recent family of masked visual modeling approaches learns effective visual representations via masking and reconstruction of visual tokens. iGPT \cite{chen2020generative} and ViT \cite{dosovitskiy2020image} pioneer this direction by training transformers on pixel or patch tokens and exploring masked prediction with patches.
 MAE \cite{he2022masked} introduces autoencoding with an asymmetric encoder-decoder architecture and empirically shows that a high masking ratio is crucial for image tasks.
 VideoMAE \cite{tong2022videomae,feichtenhofer2022masked} extends to the video domains and shows that an even higher masking ratio leads to strong performance for activity recognition tasks.
+V-JEPA~\cite{bardes2024revisiting} explores feature prediction as an objective for unsupervised learning from video and achieves state-of-the-art results on activity recognition task in the Something-Something V2 dataset\cite{goyal2017something}.
+However, the usefulness of these representations for physical dynamics understanding remains unexplored.
+Furthermore, these models are mostly used in a transfer learning or fine-tuning paradigm, which requires ground-truth annotations.
+It remains unclear whether they can be prompted to extract meaningful structures without additional training on annotated data.